kanathipkuji/creative-programming-project/medium/227_basic_calculator_ii.md

 ## 1st Solution: Evaluation of Infix Expression uisng Stacks
 ### Language: C++

-*   Implement quick sort.
-*   On each recursion of quick sort, if the pivot chosen is in the *k*-th position after partitioned, then it is the answer.
-*   Because after partitioned, pivot will be moved to the right place if the array is all sorted.

 ```
 class Solution {
     int getPrecedence(char op) {